Skip to content

 • UX/Design Team

-User Story
+User story

 • Describes the user need for the work to be done

-• As an anonymous user, I want to see the latest news articles on the homepage so that I do not have to view older articles that I may have already read.
+• Example: As an anonymous user, I want to see the latest news articles on the homepage so that I do not have to view older articles that I may have already read.

-Implementation Plan
+Implementation plan

-• Notes that explain how/where to start
+• The plan has notes that explain how and where to start

 • Helps if another engineer has to pick up your ticket